OpenEnergyPlatform/oeplatform/docker/USAGE.md

 ### Full Docker Installation

+> Use this, if you want to use Open Energy Platform.

 This can be used, if you just want to host your own OEP installation or test API scipts or something similar, that should not be done with the public instance.

-TODO: Write this chapter
+We use `docker-compose` to deploy more than one container.

+Docker Compose is a tool for defining and running multi-container Docker applications.
+Our applications consists of two different containers, a database container and an application container.
+We need both containers to get a fully working oeplatform deployment. `docker-compose.yaml` contains a definiton for an isolated environment to run both containers.

+Starting a oeplatform installation with Docker is easy, since it is zero configuration and zero dependencies.
+Our deployment will create persistent files in your current work directory which needs to be reused across restart.
+Make sure, you use the same working directory each time, e.g. repository root.

+`docker-compose up` will start the deployment and you should be able to access a fresh installation via `http://localhost:8000`.
+Ctrl + C will stop the entire deployment.
+If it is restarted in the same working directory, it will keep state.

+#### Tasks

+We assume, that you choose the repository root as your working directory.
+If you did choose another working directory, make sure to change the path to the `docker-compose.yaml` file accordingly.
+##### Start Deployment

++ `docker-compose -f ./docker/docker-compose.yaml up `

+##### Start Deployment In Background

++ `docker-compose -f ./docker/docker-compose.yaml up -d`

+##### Stop Deployment In Background

++ `docker-compose -f ./docker/docker-compose.yaml down`

+##### Reset Database

++ Stop Deployment
++ Remove `oeplatform_data` folder from our working directory
++ Start Deployment

 ### Database Container with local installation

+> Use this, if you want to contribute to Open Energy Platform.

 This can be used, if you want to use a local installation for development and don't want to mess with the database setup (which should be the normal case).